rubyoobeen/DesktopDresser/README.md

 > Phase 2:
 > - As a user, when I start application, I want to be given a menu.
 > - As a user, when I select application menu, I want to open the closet and view all my clothing items.
+>
+> Phase 3:
+> - As a user, I want to be able to add multiple clothes to the closet